The Most Essential Parts of a Business Plan

-The executive summary is an eagle-eye view of your business.
-It should reflect the structure and content of the rest of your plan but be able to stand alone if needed.
-It’s like a trailer for a movie — it should entice your audience and share the very best pieces of the whole.
-You may want to write this section last so you have a complete picture of what the rest of the document will be.
+Start with the executive summary.
+It’s an overview of your business that brings all the pieces together and ensures everything’s in place.
+The executive summary should reflect the structure and content of the rest of your plan, but it should also be able to stand alone if needed.
+Think of it as a trailer for a movie: It should entice your audience to keep reading, and it shares the very best pieces of the whole.

 Consider including:

-Your financial analysis is the overview of the financial health of your organization.
-This section of your business plan should include both the current situation and the projected future finances.
-You can be aggressive with these projections as long as they are realistic and justified — have you looked at the potential risks and determined a strategy to minimize those risks?
+You can be aggressive with these projections, if they are realistic and justified.
+Have you looked at the potential risks and determined a strategy to minimize those risks?
 Have you taken into account the hidden costs of starting a business?
 How do these projections compare to competitors?

 Have other people read your plan.
-They can often see things that you aren’t able to — a fresh set of eyes may catch a typo and someone outside the planning process can point out areas where you need to add detail or clarify.
+They can often see things that you aren’t able to.
+A fresh set of eyes may catch a typo and someone outside the planning process can point out areas where you need to add detail or clarify.

 A business plan is no substitute for a great idea, experience, business insights and the proper protection.
-Talk to your Farm Bureau agent today to make sure you have the bases covered before launching your business.
+Talk to Farm Bureau today to make sure you have the bases covered before launching your business.